emirhangungormez/unique-web-modules/README.md

 # Unique Web Modules

-This modules is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+This modules is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript (Barba.js).

 ## Installing unique-web-modules